Alkoxy25/LeslieGisHub.github.io/README.md

 ## **Project II: Namdini Gold Project**

  **Role**
 Geotechnical consultancy and supervision of the construction of three dams during the infrastructure phase of the Namdini Gold Project.

- **Timeframe**
-October 2023 – August 2024

  **Maps**
 Below are some maps created during the project: